MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 ## Step 7: Deploy an aligned landing zone

 All assets hosted in the cloud live within a landing zone.
 That landing zone might have explicit governance, security, and operational requirements.
-Or it might be a new subscription, with no support from other teams.
+Or, it might be a new subscription without support from other teams.
 In either scenario, it's important to start with a landing zone that aligns to governance and operational requirements from the beginning.

-Starting with an approved landing zone helps your team discover policy violations early in development, instead of when the solution is released to production.
-Early discovery helps remove blockers and gives the adoption team and governance team enough time to make changes.
+Starting with an approved landing zone helps your team to discover policy violations early during development versus when the solution is released to production.
+Early discovery helps your team to remove blockers and gives adoption and governance teams enough time to make changes.

 **Deliverables:**